Åsa Gerger Swartling

 Mobile: +46 73 707 8559

-She is also affiliated researcher at the Stockholm Resilience Centre where she co-leads the research theme on Adaptive Governance, Networks and Learning and previously the theme on Knowledge Management, Learning and Social Networks.
+She is also an Affiliated Researcher of the Stockholm Resilience Centre (SRC) and former Theme Co-leader of SRC’s research themes on Stewardship; Adaptive Governance of Social-Ecological Systems; and Knowledge Management, Learning and Social Networks.

-Swartling has been involved in numerous research and applied research projects dealing with stakeholder engagement, learning, sustainability assessment, project evaluation and policy integration, particularly in the areas of climate change, energy and natural resource management.
+Over the years Swartling has been involved in, and led a number of research and consultancy projects dealing with stakeholder engagement, science-stakeholder interactions, science communication, learning, sustainability assessment, project evaluation and policy integration particularly in the areas of climate change adaptation, disaster risk reduction, and natural resource management.
 Among other things she was the SEI project leader of the European Commission funded Urban Lifestyles, Sustainability and Integrated Environmental Assessment (ULYSSES) project (4th framework programme) as well as the Methods and Tools for Integrated Sustainability Assessment (Matisse) project (6th framework programme).